conhof27/MIST-4610-Olympic-Data/README.md

 <img width="411" height="444" alt="Screenshot 2026-03-30 at 3 55 47 PM" src="https://github.com/user-attachments/assets/a106f671-8d86-400d-a1ef-85f0ec7068d3" />

 **Justification:**
+Query 6 gives managers a view of which events are "premium," meaning their ticket price is higher than the average ticket price among all events.
+This would be useful to managers who want to know who their audience is when it comes to creating promotions, ads, etc. It also puts those events that are in higher demand into one table, making it more convenient for managers to access that information.
+These are important events for the managers to focus on, as these are their highest spending customers.

 ### Query 7: Staff Managing Multiple Athletes (Comp.)